 The best way to prevent influenza is to get an influenza vaccine each year as soon as the vaccine is available to the public.
 Other forms of prevention include hand washing and using alcohol-based hand sanitizers; covering your coughs and sneezes with a disposable tissue or your arm or sleeve; avoiding touching your eyes, nose, or mouth; avoiding close contact with persons who are ill; staying home when you are ill; and taking antiviral medications if prescribed by your doctor.
 In certain situations (e.g., influenza outbreaks in settings like nursing homes) antiviral medications may be prescribed to high-risk individuals to prevent them from developing influenza illness after exposure to infected individuals.

 Children with influenza are required to be excluded from school and daycare for at least 24 hours after fever has subsided without the use of fever suppressing medications.
 It is recommended that adults with influenza not return to work for at least 24 hours after fever has subsided without the use of fever suppressing medications.

 Recent Texas Trends

 The official influenza reporting season for the United States begins in October and continues through May.
 In Texas, influenza activity usually peaks in January or February, although the peak of influenza has happened as early as October.
 Individual cases of influenza are not tracked; however, sentinel surveillance partners in the state provide information on when and where influenza viruses are circulating, if circulating influenza viruses match the vaccine strains, if the circulating influenza viruses are changing, where and when influenza-like illnesses are occurring, and the severity of influenza activity.
-For surveillance reports see the Surveillance link.
+For surveillance reports see the Data link above.